-Total contact cast (TCC): a custom-made, well-moulded, minimally padded, knee-high non-removable fiberglass or plaster cast that maintains total contact with the entire plantar surface and lower leg.
+Total contact cast (TCC): a custom-made, well-moulded, minimally padded, knee-high nonremovable fibreglass or plaster cast that maintains total contact with the entire plantar surface and lower leg.
 The cast is often worn with an attachable sole that protects the cast and facilitates walking.

-Ulcer area reduction: defined as the proportion of ulcer area reduction from baseline over a given period of time (e.g. % ulcer area reduction at 4 or 6 weeks from the start of the observation period) (1).
+Ulcer area reduction: defined as the proportion of ulcer area reduction from baseline over a given period of time (eg, % ulcer area reduction at 4 or 6 wk from the start of the observation period).1

-Uncomplicated DFU: non-infected, non-ischaemic neuropathic plantar DFU.
+Uncomplicated DFU: noninfected, nonischaemic neuropathic DFU.